 Does your institution have an application closing date?
-Yes

-Application closing date (Fall): April 15
+Yes Application closing date (Fall): April 15 Priority date: November 1 (for a decision by April 1st)

-November 1

-Priority date: (for guaranteed first-time

-in-college scholarship program)

 C15.
 First-time, first-year students accepted for terms other than the Fall: No.

 C16.
 Notification to applicants of admission decision sent (fill in one only):